 A Quick Guide to IT Services for Staff

 Your user ID is usually in the format of xy3 (your initials + a number).
 You should keep your password to yourself and change it on a regular basis.
-There is a change password link at http://inet.soas.ac.uk/change-password.
+See change password for more information.
 You will be asked to set up some challenge questions so that you can log in when you forget your password.

 New staff members should automatically be given an account by their faculty/unit administrators.
 You should change the password after your first login (follow the link above).
 If you take over a job from someone else, make sure you start using your own user ID from day one.
 In certain cases, you can request that important e-mails from the previous post-holder are forwarded to your address.